Upturn unsubscribed user

 overview logo History and Background

-Algonquin Power & Utilities Corp. was founded in 1988.
-Initially focused on hydroelectric power, it has expanded through acquisitions and organic growth into a diversified North American utility company, focusing on renewable energy and regulated utilities.
-Key milestones include acquisitions of regulated water utilities and expansions into wind and solar energy generation.
+Algonquin Power & Utilities Corp (AQN) was founded in 1988.
+It has grown through acquisitions and organic development, focusing on renewable energy and regulated utilities across North America.

 business area logo Core Business Areas